-If you’re committed to overcoming your Chronophobia problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.
+If you’re committed to overcoming your Chronophobia then we highly recommend following our Tranceformental CBT 10 session programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Although our preferred form of mental health counselling for Chronophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of psychological therapy for Chronophobia is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

 Free Initial Consultations for Chronophobia

-We offer all prospective clients an initial consultation to discuss your Chronophobia prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Chronophobia prior to commencing any treatment plans.

 The consultation is free and lasts around 50 minutes.